TCPA Cold Calling Rules You Need to Know

 TCPA Autodialer Rules

-The TCPA mostly restricts calls made with “automatic telephone dialing systems,” or systems that can store or produce telephone numbers created with a random or sequential number generator – and then dials those numbers.
-You might know these systems as “robocallers”.
+The TCPA mostly restricts calls made with automatic telephone dialing systems, or systems that can store or produce telephone numbers created with a random or sequential number generator and then dial those numbers.
+You might know these systems as robocallers.

-Automatic telephone dialing systems are not the same as auto dialers – a common term used in the sales industry to describe phone software systems that can automatically dial down a list of numbers.
-Autodialers still require a sales person to be driving the software, and they do not generate phone numbers from scratch.
+Automatic telephone dialing systems are not the same as auto dialers, a common term used in the sales industry to describe phone software systems that can automatically dial down a list of numbers.
+Auto dialers still require a sales person to drive the software, and they do not generate phone numbers from scratch.
+For example, Kixie’s PowerDialer is a manual-trigger dialer that requires a rep to initiate each call, which keeps it outside the TCPA’s autodialer restrictions.

 When Does the TCPA Require Prior Express Written Consent?